isomerpages/moe-bpghs/_our-bpian-experience/Student Development Programmes/Character and Citizenship Education.md

 wellbeing programmes, cyberwellness programme and student leadership learning.</p>
 <p><strong>2.
 Student leadership development&nbsp;</strong>
 </p>
-<p>The school adopt the five practices of the leadership challenge model
+<p>The school adopts the five practices of the leadership challenge model
-to develop in BPians the skills required of an inspiring leader.&nbsp;
-Students are taught the five practices in the CCE lessons and are required to demonstrate these practices in the projects given to them such as the VIA programmes, the National Day project, the CCA projects and the Mental Wellbeing Day project.&nbsp;&nbsp;</p>
+to develop in BPians the skills required of an inspiring leader.&nbsp;Students are taught the five practices in the CCE lessons and are required to demonstrate these practices in the projects given to them such as the VIA programmes, the National Day project, the CCA projects and the Mental Wellbeing Day project.&nbsp;&nbsp;</p>
 <p><strong>3.
 Values in Action (VIA)&nbsp;</strong>
 </p>
-<p>The values in action (VIA) programmes provides students the excellent
+<p>The Values in Action (VIA) programmes provides students the excellent
 opportunity to apply the knowledge they learn in the CCE lessons into action.&nbsp;
 This includes the application of the school values and the five leadership practices.&nbsp;&nbsp;</p>